Statutes valid from September 10, 2022

 9. Members who fall behind in payment of dues shall, until such dues are paid, forfeit their right to vote and to receive the Society’s communications, including the journal.

-10. An on-line subscription to the Society’s official journal is included in membership dues for all individual members.
-Members may opt additionally for a subscription at discounted price of the paper issues of the Society’s official journal.
+10. Membership dues provide essential support to the publication of our online open access journal Centaurus, which represents the main vehicle for the dissemination of our scholarly community’s research and hence its growth.
+Members may opt additionally for a subscription at a discounted price of the paper issues of the Society’s official journal.

-1. The officers of the Society shall be: The President, the Vice President (Past President), the President-elect, the Secretary, the Treasurer, the Chief Editor of the Society’s official journal, the Web Editor and Communications Officer, the Public Relations (PR) officer, the Archivist and the Webmaster.
+1. The officers of the Society shall be: The President, the Vice President (Past President), the President-elect, the Secretary, the Treasurer, the Chief Editor of the Society’s official journal, the Web Editor and Communications Officer, the Public Relations (PR) officer, the Archivist, the Webmaster, and the Representative of the Early Career Network.
 Holders of these offices must be individual members.

 2. The President: the President shall be the executive head and legal representative of the Society and shall act as the Chairperson of the Council and of the General Assembly.
 The President shall be responsible for the next regular scientific congress, in cooperation with local organizers.
 The President shall be elected to serve until the next General Assembly and shall not be eligible for re-election.
 The President shall then serve on the Council for one period as Vice-President (Past President).
 Should the President be prevented from completing the term of office, the President-elect (q.v.) shall act as deputy until the next meeting of the General Assembly.

 3. The President-elect: the President-elect shall be chosen from a different country from that of the President, and gender balance shall be taken into consideration.
 The President-elect shall serve until the next General Assembly concurrently with the President, and shall succeed the President in office.

 4. The Secretary: the Secretary shall conduct the day-to-day affairs of the Society.
 The Secretary may be re-elected once.